 Choose your projects, order your materials and equipment and begin to strategize how you will schedule the project and your crew.

 Planning is an important stage of sports field management.
-Shooting from the hip causes inefficiencies and idle resources.
+Shooting from the hip will cause inefficiencies and idle resources.
 Proper planning builds efficiency and keeps those resources busy, which usually increases the number of projects that can be taken on and completed during your fall renovations.
 Don’t hold up your crew(s) by not being prepared this upcoming renovation season.
 Get your testing completed, make your plans and purchase the products needed so that when the time comes, your crews are ready at the gate.
 They’ll know where they are going, what they are doing, and have the material and equipment to get the job done in a timely manner.